micmejia/bible-dump/AMPC/Exodus/Exod 23.md

-Give heed to Him, listen to _and_ obey His voice; be not rebellious before Him _or_ provoke Him, for He will not pardon your transgression; for My [^b]Name is in Him.
+Give heed to Him, listen to _and_ obey His voice; be not rebellious before Him _or_ provoke Him, for He will not pardon your transgression; for My Name is in Him.